Slamming Forces During Water Entry of a Simple Harmonic Oscillator: Appendix A. Impactor details

 \subsection{Characterization of impactor flexibility}

-The flexible impactors with $k=$ 4.29, 7.80 and 13.98 N/mm are tested in an Instron 5924 tensile testing machine at a displacement rate of 1 mm/s to a total displacement of 4 mm.
+The flexible impactors with $k=$ 4.29, 7.80 and 13.98 N/mm are tested in an Instron 5924 tensile testing machine with a 500 N load cell at a displacement rate of 1 mm/s to a total displacement of 4 mm.
 Force is measured during both the compression and subsequent extension in order to observe the hysteresis of the structure.
 The stiffness values $k$ are determined by linear regression fitting of the force data.
-The high stiffness impactors with $k=$ 760 and 21600 N/mm exceed the capabilities of this tensile testing machine so instead the stiffness is estimated through experimental modal testing.
+For the high stiffness cases with $k=$ 760 and 21600 N/mm, an accurate displacement curve cannot be directly obtained from the Instron machine because the impactor stiffness is comparable to the machine frame stiffness; instead the stiffness is estimated through experimental modal testing.
 The impactor is hung from a weak bungee such that the vertical translation mode has a low frequency (0.6 Hz) and the axial flexible mode of the impactor is excited by applying a longitudinal impulse with a rubber-tipped hammer.
 The acceleration of the impactor body is recorded and the natural frequency -- from which the axial mode stiffness is calculated -- is extracted by fitting a damped sinusoid to the data.
 This setup is also used with the low stiffness impactors ($k=$ 4.29, 7.80 and 13.98 N/mm) and the decay rate of the fit sinusoid is used to estimate the damping ratio: $\zeta = 0.007 \pm 0.001$.
 The natural frequencies of the low stiffness impactors obtained from experimental modal testing suggest slightly higher stiffness values than obtained via quasi-static testing, possibly due to rate dependent material behavior, which would help to explain the underprediction of the two-way coupled model in figure \ref{fig:collapse}(a).
 However, we choose to report the values from quasi-static testing since this is a more direct and independent measurement of the stiffness.
 Computational modal analysis simulations are completed in Autodesk Fusion 360 and used to inform the design of the low stiffness impactors so that only the axial mode is excited during impact and they behave like simple harmonic oscillators.
 For the flexible impactors with $k=$ 4.29, 7.80 and 13.98 N/mm, the simulations predict that the first harmonics (bending of the flexure springs) always have at least 142\% higher natural frequency than the axial fundamental mode.
-The simplified flexure beam theory model \cite{judy1994flexures} supports this finding; the translational stiffness of the flexure element corresponding to tension/compression of the beams is larger than the axial mode stiffness by a factor which scales like $L^2/h^2$.
+The simplified flexure beam theory model \citep{judy1994flexures} supports this finding; the translational stiffness of the flexure element corresponding to tension/compression of the beams is larger than the axial mode stiffness by a factor which scales like $L^2/h^2$.
 Similarly, the translational stiffness of the flexure element corresponding to the other bending mode of its beams is larger by a factor which scales like $b^2/h^2$.
 For the high stiffness impactors ($k=$ 760 and 21600 N/mm), the design is less rigorous as the fundamental mode involves bending of the flexures.
 Nevertheless, the acceleration data during impact confirms that the axial mode is primarily excited due to the axial nature of the loading: the maximum off-axis vibrations during impact (measured in radial directions) always remain less than 21\% of the maximum axial acceleration, although are typically no more than 5\%.